Sraosha

 In the Middle Persian commentaries of the 9th-12th centuries, the divinity appears as 𐭮𐭫𐭥𐭱, S(a)rosh.
 This form appears in many variants in New Persian as well, for example سروش, Sorūsh.
 Unlike many of the other Yazatas (concepts that are "worthy of adoration"), Soroush is also frequently referred to as the "Angel of Conscience" or "Voice of Conscience", which overlaps with both of his role as the "Teacher of Daena", Daena being the hypostasis of both "Conscience" and "Religion" and Guardian/Companion over the Chinvat Bridge.
-Soroush is also the Persian name of the angel Gabriel in Abrahamic religions and the angel Jibril in Islam.
+Soroush is also the Persian name of the angel Gabriel in Abrahamic religions, specifically the angel Jibril in Islam.

 In the Avesta

 In Zoroaster's revelation

 Soroush is already attested in the Gathas, the oldest texts of Zoroastrianism and believed to have been composed by Zoroaster himself.
 In these earliest texts, Soroush is routinely associated with the Amesha Spentas, the six "Bounteous Immortals" through which Ahura Mazda realized ("created by His thought") creation.

 In the Gathas, Soroush's primary function is to propagate conscience and the beauty of life, secondly the religion of Ahura Mazda to humanity, as Soroush himself learned it from Ahura Mazda.
 This is only obliquely alluded to in these older verses, and is properly developed in later texts (Yasna 57.24, Yasht 11.14 etc.).
 Directly evident in the Gathas is the description as the strongest, the sturdiest, the most active, the swiftest, and the most awe-inspiring of youths (Yasna 57.13), and as the figure that the poor look to for support (57.10).

 In the ethical goals of Zoroastrianism ("good thoughts, good words, good deeds") as expressed in Yasna 33.14, Soroush is identified with good deeds.
 This changes in Zoroastrian tradition (Denkard 3.13-14), where Soroush is identified with good words.
 In Yasna 33.5, the poet speaks of Soroush as the greatest of all (decision makers) at the final renovation of the world.